-- You can learn more about a great WordPress backup plugin that can automate your site backups here: Backup, Clone & Protect Your WordPress Websites And Blogs With Backup Creator WordPress Plugin
+- Learn about a WordPress backup plugin that we recommend using to completely automate your file and database backups here: Back Up, Copy & Protect Your WP Website With Backup Creator Plugin For WP

 - For professional WordPress help and technical support, see our WordPress Services Directory